amplication/docs/docs/premium-features/enterprise-git-providers.md

 - [**Bitbucket**](/sync-with-bitbucket): Ideal for teams already using Atlassian products, offering seamless integration with Jira and Trello.
 - [**AWS CodeCommit**](/sync-with-aws-codecommit): A fully-managed source control service that hosts secure Git-based repositories, perfect for users deeply integrated with the AWS ecosystem.
+- **GitLab**: Tntegrates version control, CI/CD, and project management in a unified environment.
+Its self-hosting option and strong API support make it adaptable and scalable for diverse development needs.

 ## Benefits of Integrating with Enterprise Git Providers